True Value files for bankruptcy as Do it Best bids to acquire assets - UPI.com

-Hardware retailer True Value announced Monday it has filed for Chapter 11 bankruptcy and is entertaining a bid to sell its assets to competitor Do it Best.
-If approved, the deal would create a network of 8,000 stores in the United States and around the world.
-File Photo by Ammodramus via Wikimedia Commons
+Chicago-based True Value announced Monday it filed for Chapter 11 bankruptcy and is entertaining a bid to sell its assets to competitor Do it Best.
+Photo courtesy of True Value

 Oct.
 14 (UPI) -- Long-time hardware retailer True Value announced Monday it has filed for Chapter 11 bankruptcy and is entertaining a bid to sell its assets to competitor Do it Best.